ReactionMechanismGenerator/ReactionMechanismSimulator.jl/docs/src/Analysis.md

 Please let us know on our Github issues page if we're missing any important property calculators.

+## Crash Analysis

+When thermodynamics and kinetics are poorly assigned mechanisms can become too stiff to simulate causing the solver to crash.
+In these cases it is very important to be able to efficiently identify potential offending thermochemistry and/or kinetics.
+Our crash analysis tool analyzes the reaction and species fluxes to identify NaN quantities and quantities that are unusually large.
+A crash report can be generated from the associated `Simulation` or `SystemSimulation` object with `printcrashanalysis(analyzecrash(sim;tol=tol))`.
+In general, the correct `tol` depends on how much faster the offending chemistry is than the real chemistry.
+Rather than use the default tolerance one should adjust `tol` to achieve a reasonable amount of possible offending thermochemistry and kinetics, adjusting up to reduce the amount identified while decreasing `tol` will cause the amount identified to increase.

 ## Plotting

 ### Plotting Mole Fractions